djunehor/twitter-blocker/README.md

 - https://twitter-please-block.herokuapp.com

 ## Setup
-Ensure you have Python 3 installed on your device.
+Ensure you have Python 3 installed on your device, as well as MySQL.
 1. Git clone this repo
 2. Obtain consumer key and secret from the Twitter Developer portal.
 The app should be configured to enable Sign in with Twitter:
 3. `cd twitter-app`.